BitByte-TPC/first-bit/README.md

 - If a file with the same name exists in your current directory (which will not be the case unless you create one), it will be opened using notepad.
 - If not (which is our case :wink:), Windows will display a prompt saying `Do you want to create a new file?`.
 - On clicking `Yes`, a file with name `this-is-you.json` will be created in your current directory :tada: and opened using notepad.
-- Now copy the follwing text and paste it in your newly created file:
+- Now copy the following text and paste it in your newly created file:
   ```
     {
         "githubId": "this-is-you",